-The other morning Jack, my two and a half year old, wandered over to me as he would any other morning, looked at me, and uttered the words, “mummy, I’m a bit bored.’
-I didn’t even know he knew the word “bored”, let alone that he could put it in what I can only assume is its correct context.
-I immediately felt concerned; like someone had given me a mini parenting punch in the stomach and my reaction was to want to sweep him up in my arms and start engaging him in an activity together to expel the dreaded ‘b’ word and ‘have fun’!
-I didn’t, and sure enough he soon ran off (anyone elses’ toddler RUN everywhere?) and was engaged again in play.
+The other morning, Jack wandered over to me as he would any other morning, looked at me, and said, “mummy, I’m a bit bored.’
+I didn’t even know that he knew the word “bored” let alone that he could put it in what I can only assume is its correct context.
+I immediately felt concerned; like someone had given me a mini parenting punch in the stomach.
+I wanted to sweep him up in my arms and start engaging him in an activity together to expel the dreaded ‘b’ word and ‘have fun’!
+I didn’t, and sure enough he soon ran off (anyone elses’ kid RUN everywhere?) and was engaged again in play.

-I see my role as a mum to create a safe, warm space for our kids to be in, and then to just essentially let them get on with things and don’t get very involved in what he is doing.
-It’s not that I ignore him; I just don’t actively engage with him (does that sound awful?).
-If he asks me to play with him, I gently tell him he can play alone and sure enough, he usually totters off happily.
+I see my role as a mum to create a safe, warm space for our kids to be in, and then to just essentially let them get on with it.
+It’s not that I ignore him; I just don’t actively engage with him.
+If he asks me to play with him, I gently tell him he can play alone and sure enough, he usually trots off happily.
 And if he really needs me, I will of course go over (though I won’t drop everything immediately – unless of course he is in danger).
-I think this mode of low intervention has led him to have an awesome capacity to sit quietly and play alone and work things out himself.
-When I do go over and play with him I have noticed that it actually installs a passivity in him and he will sometimes just sit back and watch me play – which apart from halting his creativity and enjoyment, also leaves me on my hands and knees playing with Percy the train which ain’t my idea of fun.
+I think this mode of low intervention has led him to have the capacity to sit quietly, concentrate and work things out himself.
+When I do go over and play with him I have noticed that it actually installs a passivity in him and he will often just sit back and watch me play – which apart from halting his creativity and enjoyment, also leaves me on my hands and knees playing with Percy the train which ain’t my idea of fun.

-There are not many rules in our home and there isn’t really anything Jack isn’t allowed to do or touch.
-It is irritating when he plays with the dishwasher as it is liable to break one of these days with all the shoving of the drawers (!) but if he wants to sit on the table, stand on the sofa or jump on the bed, so long as he doesn’t do it when out of the house (which I would never let him do), I’m OK with that.
-I really try not to tell him off or give him many instructions as I want our home to be a place for him to explore and have fun in.
-When he wakes up in the morning he goes downstairs and plays alone until we / Sonny get up and soon he’ll be making himself breakfast, I am sure of it.
+There are not many rules in our home and there isn’t much the kids aren’t allowed to do or touch.
+It is a slight problem when they play with the dishwasher – we have a kind landlord, but not that kind – but if they want to sit on the table, stand on the sofa or jump on the bed, so long as they don’t do it when out of the house (which I would never let them do), I’m OK with it.
+I try not to tell them off or give too many instructions as I want our home to be a place for them to explore and have fun in.

 4. Few toys

-I don’t think Jack has that many toys and 80% of what he does have are non battery operated.
-From my experience, he and Sonny love the all singing, flashing V-tech ones for a week or so but the novelty quickly wears off or the batteries break and they are no longer interested.
+I don’t think the kids have that many toys and 90% of what they do have are non battery operated.
 It is the wooden train tracks, books and jigsaw puzzles that are the firm favourites and are always all over the floor.
-So I try to keep his toys simple with the thinking that the more simple the toy, the more he has to use his creative mind in the process of play.
-He plays with his trains for hours and hours on end, building bridges out of cans of baked beans and carrying everything from my hair grips to dummies as his freight.
-We also put a load of toys away in the shed for a good few weeks and bring them out again at a later date – they feel like new to him and this way he’s not overwhelmed with so many toys at one go.
+I try to keep their toys simple with the thinking that the more simple the toy, the more they have to use their creative minds in the process of play.
+Both boys play with wooden trains for hours and hours on end, building bridges out of cans of baked beans and carrying everything from my hair grips to dummies as their freight.
+We also put some toys away for a good few weeks and bring them out again at a later date – they feel like new and this way they’re never overwhelmed with too many toys at one go.

-This one took me a while to learn but I really try not to overschedule our lives rushing from playgroup to playdate and way prefer living by the rule that doing ‘less is more’.
-In general we go out either in the morning or in the afternoon and spend the rest of the time just hanging around at home and enjoying a really slow pace.
-I really dislike rushing the kids around (of course this has to happen some of the time) and during the week I try to avoid it as much as possible.
-We also don’t have any sort of routine so feeding and eating happen at different times, whenever it feels right.
+I try not to over-schedule our lives rushing from playdate to the park and way prefer living by the rule that ‘less is more’.
+In general, we go out either in the morning or in the afternoon and spend the rest of the time just hanging out at home and enjoying a slow pace.
+We also don’t have a routine so feeding and eating happen at different times, whenever it feels right.

-We spend a lot of time outdoors exploring.
-Whether it’s just wandering around the block or messing about in the garden, I am convinced that nothing beats fresh air for stimulating creativity and giving kids a sense of freedom.
-The best is when we just walk out the house with a bag of snacks and zero plans and literally just letting Jack choose whether we go ‘left’ or ‘right’. (the fun comes when they choose opposite directions)
+We spend a lot of time outdoors exploring, whether it’s just wandering around the block or messing about in the garden.
+Nothing beats fresh air for stimulating creativity and giving kids a sense of freedom.
+The best is when we just walk out the house with a bag of snacks, zero plans and just let the kids choose whether we go ‘left’ or ‘right’. (the fun comes when they choose opposite directions)

-I really really try to limit how much TV he watches and generally want him to steer clear of technology as much as possible.
-I also recently read this article which worried me no end!
-There’s no doubt about it, when Jack watches TV (and he definitely does), he becomes totally engrossed in it, looses all mode of communication and gets really upset when it comes to turning it off – all really antisocial behaviours.
+I really try to limit how much TV the kids watch and generally want them to steer clear of technology as much as possible because there’s no doubt about it, when Jack in particular watches TV (and he definitely does), he becomes totally engrossed in it, looses all mode of communication and gets upset when it comes to turning it off – all really antisocial behaviours.

 8. Enjoy the simple things